leigit/Gulp-Sass-Starter/README.md

 $ bower install
 ~~~

-If you do not have gulp installed globally, install it with the follwing command
+If you do not have gulp installed globally, install it with the following command

 ~~~
 $ npm install -g gulp